-Massage school tips will help you choose the school that is right for you, whether you are searching for a student clinic or a massage school for education in massage therapy.
+Our massage school tips will help you choose the school that is right for you and your education in massage therapy.

-1) Make sure the massage school has an approved accreditation.
+1) Make sure the massage school has an approved state accreditation.

-This is an important thing to verify, because it ensures that the school has the ability to teach what students need to know in order to pass a state, national, or international licensing exam.
+This is an important thing to verify, because it ensures that the school has the ability to teach what students need to know in order to pass state licensing exam requirements.

 The United States Department of Education has standards that accrediting agencies use to evaluate massage therapy programs.
 The accreditation process is voluntary, however it is quite expensive, especially for a new school.

 If the school does not have a national accreditation, make sure they are at least following state guidelines for massage school operation.
 You can often find a list of schools that have this on your state's massage board website.

 2)Ask how long the school has been open.
 The longer the school has been around, the better!
 This ensures that they are financially stable.If you are a student, you don't want to give the school your tuition, only to show up for your massage therapy training, and the doors are locked, and the business closed.